What is data protection?

 Queen Mary is obliged by law to send some data about students and staff to the Higher Education Statistics Agency (HESA, now part of JISC).
 Please see HESA's collection notices for further details.
 Your HESA record will not be used in any way that affects you personally.
 Disclosure may also be necessary in other circumstances such as a medical emergency or during the course of investigations being carried out by agencies such as the police.

 See also the Right to Privacy and the Monitoring of Data [PDF 202KB] guidelines.

-Some of the personal information processed by Queen Mary is classed as "special category" data under the GDPR (for example ethnic origin, health records, etc).
+Some of the personal information processed by Queen Mary is classed as "special category" data under the GDPR (for example ethnicity, health records, etc).
 If you give Queen Mary any information regarding a disability or learning difficulty it may be passed to any member of Queen Mary who requires it in order to ensure appropriate arrangements for teaching, examination or other facilities, unless you explicitly object.

 Requests relating to personal data

 Data protection legislation affords a number of rights to data subjects.
 If Queen Mary processes your personal data you have a right to know what is held, for what purposes and to a copy of this data by making a data subject access request (SAR).
 Queen Mary will not usually release information to third parties, including family members, without your consent unless required or allowed by law.
 For further details please see the Information Commissioner's guidance.

 If you wish to make a subject access request please fill in this form [DOC 48KB] and send it to email@example.com or to: Data Protection Officer, Queens’ Building, Mile End Road, London, E1 4NS.
 A response will be made within one calendar month.
 It is not compulsory to use the form, but requests are easier in writing and there are instructions on it explaining the requirements to enable a request to be processed.
 Third parties, such as parents/carers or legal representatives, may make such requests on behalf of data subjects with their authorisation.
 Separate requests may be made to the Students' Union in relation to data it holds.